 If your child wants a purple bar but gets a pink one, she's not going to be happy.
 If the junior gymnastics bar you are considering comes in a variety of colors, confer with your child to pick her favorite.

-Purchasing a bundle can be a great value or a dangerous shortcut.
+Purchasing a bundle can be a great idea or a dangerous shortcut.
 If you are interested in a bar/mat bundle, don't be misled by exceptionally low prices.
 If the deal is too good to be true, chances are the manufacturer is using inferior materials.

-Junior gymnastic bars that sell for less than $200 may fold for easy storage, but care should be taken to find one that is stable enough to support the child while doing moves that put greater impact on the bar.
+Junior gymnastic bars that sell for less than $200 may fold for easy storage, but care should be taken to find one that is stable enough to support the child while doing moves that put a greater impact on the bar.
 It might be best to think of these models as light-duty equipment.

-Above $300, most gymnastics bars can support more weight and may extend higher than lower-priced bars.
+Over $300, most gymnastics bars can support more weight and may extend higher than lower-priced bars.
 Additionally, these models may feature bar/mat bundles or bar/extension bundles that could be advantageous to purchase.

 A. As long as bar time is supervised, it can help make the sport more fun.
-Your child can exercise and practice in privacy, possibly giving her the edge to finally perfect that move which has been giving her so much trouble.
+Your child can exercise and practice in privacy, possibly giving her the edge to finally perfect that move that has been giving her so much trouble.
 The home environment, however, is not the place to try bold new moves, as that could be very dangerous.
 It is a place to have fun and work on the basics or fine-tune the mechanics of a move she can already execute.

 Additionally, like any other activity, the bar can serve as a fun release to burn off energy in a productive way.